zompiexx/wargames/README.md

   * Edit and Exit options added to Global Thermonuclear War Game
   * root account added to users.txt and users management removed from joshua account options.
 The default password for root account = password.
   * User Accounts (for users other than "Joshua") can be managed with root account or Access Level 5 (sysadmin) account  using the command: users
-  * Hints added.
+  * Hints control added.
 To use, type "hints" at logon prompt.
 This will allow you to enable the other side (David Lightman) of the chat with Joshua / WOPR. e.g. LOGON: hints
+  * Chat GPT control added.
+To use, type "gpt" at logon prompt.
+This will allow you to enable Chat GPT integration (if you have installed and configured Shell GPT). e.g. LOGON: gpt

 * Bank
   * Very simple program, just accepts any username and password